-University Policy on Admission
+Admission Requirements

 Admission to the graduate program is competitive.
-Those who meet stated minimum requirements are not guaranteed admission, nor are those who fail to meet all of those requirements necessarily precluded from admission if they offer appropriate strengths.
+Those who meet stated requirements are not guaranteed admission, nor are those who fail to meet all of those requirements necessarily precluded from admission if they offer appropriate strengths.
+Specific admission requirements are as follows:

-University Admission Procedures

-Applicants must submit all of the following items directly to the University Office of Graduate and Professional Education using the online admission process before admission can be considered:

-1. A completed application should be submitted no later than February 1 for the fall semester, and October 1 for the spring semester to ensure consideration.

-2. A nonrefundable application fee must be submitted with the application.
-Credit card payment is accepted with the online application.
-Checks must be payable to the University of Delaware.
-Applications received without the application fee will not be processed.
-International students paying by check must use a check drawn on a US bank or an International Postal Money Order.
+A completed University of Delaware Graduate Studies application.

+A Bachelor of Science, Master of Science or equivalent degree from an accredited college or university.
+A minimum undergraduate GPA of 3.0 on a 4.0 system is required.

+A combined quantitative and verbal GRE score of at least 300 is required.

+International student applicants must demonstrate a satisfactory level of proficiency in the English language if English is not the first language.
+An official paper-based TOEFL score of at least 550, or at least 79 on the Internet-based TOEFL with a minimum speaking score of 18 is necessary for an applicant to be considered for admission.

-3. Applicants must submit essays to specific questions asked on the application; a resume; and a statement of professional goals and objectives.
+Applicants must submit an essay to specific questions asked on the application; a resume; and a statement of professional goals and objectives.

-4. Applicants must submit at least three letters of recommendation.
-All letters of recommendation should be managed electronically through the Office of Graduate and Professional Education .
+Applicants must submit at least three letters of recommendation.
+All letters of recommendation should be managed electronically through the Graduate College.

-5. The Graduate Record Examination (GRE) admission test scores are required.
-Applicants should request Education Testing Services (ETS) to report official test scores directly to the University of Delaware.
-The University of Delaware’s institutional code for ETS is 5811.
-Applicants are encouraged to submit student copies of test scores in the application packets.

-6. One official transcript of all US colleges and universities attended must be sent directly from the institution to the Office of Graduate and Professional Education or be provided in a sealed envelope with the application packet.
+One official transcript of all US colleges and universities attended must be sent directly from the institution to the Graduate College or be provided in a sealed envelope with the application packet.
 Students who have attended the University of Delaware need not supply a transcript from Delaware.

-7. One official transcript of all non-US based college and university records is required.
+One official transcript of all non-US based college and university records is required.
 The transcript must list all classes taken and grades earned.
 If the transcript does not state that the degree has been awarded, send a degree certificate that states that the degree has been awarded.
 If the degree has not been awarded or the degree certificate has not been issued, evidence of the awarded degree must be provided prior to the first day of classes in the term of admission.
 For institutions that issue documents only in English, send the English original.
 For institutions that issue documents both in English and a foreign language, send both the English language original and the foreign language original.
 For institutions that issue documents only in a foreign language, send the foreign language original and a certified translation in English.
 The translation must be certified by an official of the issuing institution, a state- or court-appointed translator, or the Embassy of the issuing country in the United States.
 If it is necessary to send non-original documents:

 a.
 The documents must be original “attested copies”, officially attested to by the issuing institution or the Embassy of the using country in the United States, and